HackYourFuture/JavaScript1/Week2/MAKEME.md

 >[Here](https://github.com/HackYourFuture/JavaScript/tree/master/Week2/README.md) you find the readings you have to complete before the third lecture.

+## Step 0: Feedback

+_Deadline Monday_

+Provide feedback to step 1 and step 3 of the homework of last week to one of your fellow students.
+You will be assigned to one of the assignments by the class lead of this week.

 ## Step 1: Recap/Read

 - Have a look at [The Secret Life of JavaScript Primitives](https://javascriptweblog.wordpress.com/2010/09/27/the-secret-life-of-javascript-primitives/)